Graded components of Local cohomology modules II: introduction

-The notion of Eulerian modules was introduced in the case $A$ is a field $K$ by Ma and Zhang \cite{LW} (they also defined the notion of Eulerian $D$-modules in characteristic $p > 0$, where $D$ is the ring of $K$-linear differential operators on $R = K[X_1,\ldots, X_m]$).
-Unfortunately however the class of Eulerian $D$-modules is not closed under extensions (see 3.5(1) in \cite{LW}).
-To rectify this, the first author introduced the notion generalized Eulerian $D$-modules (in characteristic zero), see \cite{TP6}.
+The notion of Eulerian modules was introduced in the case when $A$ is a field $K$ by L. Ma and W. Zhang \cite{MZ} (they also defined the notion of Eulerian $D$-modules in characteristic $p > 0$, where $D$ is the ring of $K$-linear differential operators on $R = K[X_1,\ldots, X_m]$).
+Unfortunately however the class of Eulerian $D$-modules is not closed under extensions (see 3.5(1) in \cite{MZ}).
+To rectify this, the first author introduced the notion of generalized Eulerian $D$-modules (in characteristic zero), see \cite{TP6}.

 The next technique that we use is the technique of de Rham cohomology, Koszul homology of generalized Eulerian modules.
-We generalize several properties which were proved when $A = K$, a field and the relevant module was holonomic over $A_m(K)$.
+We generalize several properties which were proved when $A = K$ and the relevant module was holonomic over $A_m(K)$.
+It is worth pointing out that generalized Eulerian $A_m(K)$-modules are not necessarily holonomic, see \cite[Remark 3.6]{MZ}.

-The final technique we use to prove vanishing and tameness property of local cohomology modules is that local cohomology modules is countably generated over $R = A[X_1,\ldots, X_m]$.
-We can exploit this fact if $A$ contains an uncountable field.
+The final technique we use to prove vanishing and tameness property of local cohomology modules is that local cohomology modules are countably generated over $R = A[X_1,\ldots, X_m]$.
+We can exploit this fact if $A$ contains an uncountable field which one can always assume by base change, see Remark \ref{uncountable}.
 This was observed first in \cite{TP4}.

-By base change one can always assume that $A$ contains an uncountable field, see \ref{uncountable}. \begin{remark} Note that practically all the proofs in this paper use techniques which were first developed by several researches (including the first author) for holonomic modules over some appropriate ring of differential operators.
+Practically, all the proofs in this paper, except the last section, use techniques that were first developed by several researchers (including the first author) for holonomic modules over some appropriate ring of differential operators.
 In the generality we consider, we do not have the notion of holonomic modules.
 However we have the notion of generalized Eulerian modules.
-After carefully rewriting several proofs we were able to deduce our results. \end{remark}
+After carefully rewriting several proofs we were able to deduce our results.